Blood Song: Plot

 Marion's psychic visions of Paul's actions increase in frequency and intensity, and she eventually runs into him in person disposing of the female hitchhiker's dismembered corpse on a rural beach, making her his next target.
 Marion manages to elude Paul, but he later discovers where she lives.
 He infiltrates her home, killing her father.
 Struggling to walk, Marion manages to flee her home to an adjacent sawmill, and is pursued by Paul.
 While chasing Marion, Paul impales a worker with a forklift, and then inadvertently crashes through a barrier, driving the forklift off the pier and into the bay.

 Later at the police station, Marion is questioned about her attacker, who she identifies as the "man she dreamed about."
-Unable to find any trace of Paul, the police assume that Marion is mentally ill and responsible for the murders herself.
+Unable to find any trace of Paul, and finding only the body of the worker in the bay,the police assume that Marion is mentally ill and responsible for the murders herself.
+Marion has another vision of Paul hitching a ride with Joey, and knowing he's going to be killed next, she flips out as she is put in an ambulance.
 She is committed to the same psychiatric institution from which Paul had earlier escaped.
 While lying bound to a hospital bed, Paul enters her room posing as a doctor.
 She awakens, and screams in horror.